50+ Website Pop-up Examples [+Templates for Conversions]

 Here's an example of a website popup that is optimized for mobile devices (mobile popup).
 As you can see, it covers about 30% of the screen (that's the max allowed space, according to the best practices) and allows us to easily continue navigating.

-If you’d like to learn more about how to use website pop-ups on your website to achieve your marketing goals, check out these resources from our blog:
+If you’d like to learn more about how to use popups on your website to achieve your marketing goals, check out these resources from our blog: